MoYingJi/fpsunlock/README.md

-# GI FPS Unlocker for Linux
+# Genshin Impact FPS Unlocker for Linux

+**We will defy this world with a power from beyond.**

 **WARNING: since v4.8.0 the game regularly reports measured FPS to the server.
 Use this tool at your own risk.**